 About me

-Before going to Harvard, I received a BA from the Department of Theoretical and Applied Linguistics at Moscow State University and an MA in Linguistic Theory and Language Description from Higher School of Economics (Moscow).
+Before going to Harvard, I received a BA from the Department of Theoretical and Applied Linguistics at Moscow State University and an MA in Fundamental and Computational Linguistics (with a focus on Linguistic Theory and Language Description) from Higher School of Economics (Moscow), School of Linguistics.

 My name is pronounced as [‘darʲjə ‘bʲikʲɪnə].
 However, most Russians have full names used in “official” situations and nicknames used elsewhere, so I also go by Dasha.
 My pronouns are she/her.